10.2 Coal

 Coal ash is what is left over from the burning of coal in coal-fired power plants.
 Coal ash is one of the largest sources of industrial waste in the US with ~130 million tons of coal ash generated in 2014.
 Some coal ash is used in making wallboard, concrete, roofing materials, and bricks in a way that minimizes the toxic materials contained from escaping into the surrounding environment.
 Other coal ash is used as structural fills/embankments where the stability of the toxic materials is more in question.
 About 60% of all coal is placed in on-site impoundments or landfills where is will be contained “forever”… hopefully.
 However, major coal ash spills in Kingston Tennessee and Eden, NC have shown this is not the case.
 The Kingston spill [GE] alone cost over $1,000,000,000 to clean up.
 In the coming decades, more coal ash sites will suffer the same fate.
 Is burning coal to generate electricity really worthwhile?
 Would you want a coal-fired power plant near your house?

-Coal ash includes fly ash (fine, powdery material composed mostly of silica made from the burning of finely ground coal in a boiler that. without containment would fly up the smoke stack), bottom ash (coarse angular ash too large to be carried up into the smoke stacks so it forms in the bottom of the coal furnace), boiler slag, molten bottom ash from slag tap and cyclone type furnaces that turns into pellets that have a smooth glassy appearance after it is cooled with water), flue gas desulfurization material (remains from the process of reducing sulfur dioxide emissions from a coal-fired boiler that can be a wet sludge consisting of calcium sulfite or calcium sulfate or a dry powered material that is a mixture of sulfites and sulfates) and other products.
+Coal ash includes a) fly ash, b) bottom ash, c) boiler slag and flue gas desulfurization material.
+Fly ash is fine, powdery material composed mostly of silica made from the burning of finely ground coal in a boiler.
+Without containment, that ash would fly up the smoke stack.
+Bottom ash is coarse, angular ash too large to be carried up into the smoke stacks so that it collects in the bottom of the coal furnace.
+Boiler slag is molten bottom ash that turns into pellets that have a smooth glassy appearance after being cooled with water.
+Flue gas desulfurization material contains remains from the process of reducing sulfur dioxide emissions from a coal-fired boiler.
+It can be a wet sludge consisting of calcium sulfite or calcium sulfate or a dry powered material that is a mixture of sulfites and sulfates and other products.

 Average Heavy (Toxic) Metal Content of Coal